 - Hiking – to the Hollywood Sign, observatory and through the canyons

-- Griffith Observatory – peering through telescopes available for public at night, a great activity when friends and family visit from out of town
+- Griffith Observatory – peering through telescopes available to the public at night, a great activity when friends and family visit from out of town \

 - Golf – two 18-hole courses and one 9-hole course, both are public

 - Open spaces – soccer and family picnics are popular